 For better or for worse, the timing of our visit to this amazing city was driven by the service schedule at Mercedes-Benz St John’s.
 When we had our air conditioning repair near Bishop’s Falls, the mechanic found another problem with the engine, and for this we’d need to see a dealer.
 Fortunately there is one authorized service center for Sprinters in NL, and it is in St John’s.
 We were able to book an appointment two weeks out, which gave us the time to spend in Fogo and Twillingate before we made our way to the big city.

 Eventually we arrived in St John’s to spend a few nights at the Pippy Park Campground – a remarkably rural-feeling campground that is right in the city – set up camp and started making plans for what to do around our service appointment.
 And this is where our earlier discussion of RV cohorts in the previous post comes into play.
-Our new friends Kim and Chris (not to be confused with our old friends Kim and Chris), owners of a Winnebago View with New Hampshire plates that we first noticed several times in various parking lots in and around Gros Morne, and who we met in person on the trail on one of our hikes, and again later on another of those hikes, and then in town… In these informal meet-ups we spent enough time chatting and sharing stories and comparing vehicles that we quickly became friends and, although it looked like our paths would probably diverge once we both left the Gros Morne area, we exchanged contact info, wished each other safe travels, and agreed to stay in touch.
+Our new friends Chris and Kim (not to be confused with our old friends Kim and Chris), owners of a Winnebago View with New Hampshire plates that we first noticed several times in various parking lots in and around Newfoundland, and who we met in person on the trail on one of our hikes, and again later on another of those hikes, and then in town… In these informal meet-ups we spent enough time chatting and sharing stories and comparing vehicles that we quickly became friends and, although it looked like our paths would probably diverge once we both left the Gros Morne area, we exchanged contact info, wished each other safe travels, and agreed to stay in touch.

 On our second evening at the campground in St John’s, the day before our impending service appointment, we got a message from our new friends that said, “Hey, we are literally in the campsite next door to you!”
-Kim and Chris had a reservation on the ferry to Nova Scotia and had planned to spend a couple of days in St John’s before leaving the island.
+Chris and Kim had a reservation on the ferry to Nova Scotia and had planned to spend a couple of days in St John’s before leaving the island.
 So they arrived at their reserved site at Pippy Park and set up in their assigned spot, right next to a familiar-looking, older Winnebago View with Vermont plates.
 What?!
 So we brought our dinner over to their place and shared more stories around the picnic table.
 We also remembered to get a photo or two this time, and we made tentative plans to get together for dinner out and a music festival event the following evening, depending on how our truck repair went.

 Early the next morning, Sue and I headed over to the Mercedes dealer where we enjoyed amazingly fast WiFi, comfortable chairs, and free coffee while waiting for news of our fate.
 Towards the end of the day, we learned that our truck could be repaired, parts were needed (and already ordered by overnight air freight), and we shouldn’t drive it until it was fixed, although we could stay in it in the lot behind the dealership until the parts arrived.
 Oh, and also, tomorrow is Royal St John’s Regatta Day, so if the weather is good for the racing, then all the businesses in St John’s will be closed and everybody takes the day off.
 So check with us in the morning – if the door is locked, then the Regatta is on and it will be another day before we can get to your repair.
 Really?
 Wow.